linshaolong5240/UIKit-Catalog/README.md

 ## Customize the Appearance of Toolbars

-This sample shows how to customize a `UIToolbar`, a specialized view that displays one or more buttons along the bottom edge of your interface.
+This sample shows how to customize a `UIToolbar`, a specialized view that displays one or more buttons along the bottom edge of an interface.
 Customize a toolbar by determining its bar style (black or default), translucency, tint color, and background color.

 The following `viewDidLoad` function in `CustomToolbarViewController` sets up a tinted tool bar: